apache/accumulo-website/_docs-2/security/kerberos.md

 ### Debugging

-**Q**: I have valid Kerberos credentials and a correct client configuration file but I still get errors like:
+**Q**: I have valid Kerberos credentials and a correct client configuration file, but I still get errors like:

 ```